lkilcommons/OvationPyme/readme.md

 ## Provenance of this implementation
-Ovation Pyme is a complete translation of the IDL (a proprietary programming language, owned by ExelisVis) version used by NOAA, which was released in an open source format [Sourceforge](https://sourceforge.net/projects/ovation-prime/) by Janet Machol, Rob Redmon and Nathan Case of NOAA National Center for Environmental Information (NCEI).
+Ovation Pyme is a complete translation of the IDL (a proprietary programming language, owned by ExelisVis) version released in an open source format [Sourceforge](https://sourceforge.net/projects/ovation-prime/) by Janet Machol, Rob Redmon and Nathan Case of NOAA National Center for Environmental Information (NCEI).
 __Contributions and comments are very welcome__.